Troubleshooting Push Notifications

-The first time a push-capable iOS application is run, iOS asks the user if they want to receive push notifications for this app.
+The first time a push-capable application is run, the user is asked if they want to receive push notifications for this app.
 If the app isn't even offering the option of receiving push notifications, the chances are that it is missing its

-aps-environment code signing entitlement.
-This entitlement is taken from the provisioning profile used when building the app, and it controls which push environment the app will connect to in order to receive remote notifications.
+com.apple.developer.aps-environment (on OS X) code signing entitlement.
+Xcode takes this entitlement from the provisioning profile used when building the app, and it controls which push environment the app will connect to in order to receive remote notifications.

 If an iOS app is running on a device, or if the app is a Mac app, the error method

 application:didFailToRegisterForRemoteNotificationsWithError: will be called if the code signing entitlements for accessing the push service are invalid.
 If you have not implemented this method in your application, you should do that as a way of checking that your

 aps-environment (iOS) or

 com.apple.developer.aps-environment (OS X) entitlement is present at runtime.